-Though men are frequently reluctant to open up about having it or why they had it done, circumcision is a surprisingly common procedure.
-Wrapped up in mystery, adult circumcision is largely misunderstood by many.
+Though men are frequently reluctant to open up about having it or why they had it done, adult circumcision is a surprisingly common procedure.
+Wrapped up in mystery, adult circumcision may be largely misunderstood by many.

 Circumcision of newborns and infants is, of course, a widespread and generally unstigmatized process.
 The Centers for Disease Control and Prevention (CDC) found that from 1979 to 2010, the rate of circumcision among babies in the U.S. actually dropped from 64.5 percent to 58.3 percent, but remains a decision a majority of parents make in the states, where it's much more common than in other industrialized countries.

 What's less talked about are the stories of adult men who have made the decision to remove their foreskin.
 And yet there's a good chance you know someone who's undergone an adult circumcision, even if you don't realize it.
 (It's understandably not the kind of thing guys go around casually dropping in small talk.)

 "I probably see at least five patients a week every week [for adult circumcision]," NYU Langone Health urologist Seth Cohen said, emphasizing how regular the operation actually is.
 "I have two circumcisions tomorrow."

 While parents generally circumcise their babies for religious reasons or perceived cleanliness ("the data is really still out" on the latter, according to Cohen), there are real medical reasons to get a circumcision as a fully grown man.

 One is balanitis, an inflammation of the head of the penis most common among uncircumcised individuals.
 People with balanitis may suffer chronic infections, often underneath the foreskin.
 "Immunocompromised or diabetic men" are more susceptible, too, Cohen said, and while every male has bacteria in their penis, the trouble with foreskin comes up for certain men when it traps and holds bacteria.